bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-add.md

 Adds a new action for use in workflows.

-Each document generates its own set of field types that it can work with.
+Each document generates its own set of field types it can work with.
 For example, CRM has a field of type Address, which is denoted as UF:address.
 To use such a field type in your activities, you need to specify that you are working with a CRM document (key `DOCUMENT_TYPE`), and then you can describe the properties of that type (key `PROPERTIES`).

 #|
 || **Parameter** | **Description** ||